MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/device-control/control-usb-devices-using-intune.md

 ### Block untrusted and unsigned processes on USB peripherals

 End-users might plug in removable devices that are infected with malware.
-In order to prevent infections, a company can block files that are not signed or are untrusted from USB peripherals.
+To prevent infections, a company can block USB files that are unsigned or untrusted.
 Alternatively, companies can leverage the audit feature of attack surface reduction rules to monitor the activity of untrusted and unsigned processes that execute on a USB peripheral.
 This can be done by setting **Untrusted and unsigned processes that run from USB** to either **Block** or **Audit only**, respectively.
 With this rule, admins can prevent or audit unsigned or untrusted executable files from running from USB removable drives, including SD cards.